druzxh/druzxh/README.md

 Use a creative approach to problem solving and adapt to all challenging situations.

-I like to be productive every day and "go beyond your limits" is my personal motto.
+I like to be productive every day and "go beyond the limits" is my personal motto.

-### thanks and salam.
+### Thank You very much.